elf4j/elf4j-provider/README.md

 * Standard Streams Output Only

-  Whether an application is hosted on-prem or in Cloud, it's trivial, as a system-level operation, to forward the standard streams (stdout/stderr) as a data source to other destinations than the Console.
+  It's a trivial system-level operation to forward standard streams (stdout/stderr) as a data source to destinations besides the Console.
 Those destinations include files and other types of central repositories.
-This is usually done by system-level data collector agents nowadays - Fluentd/Fluent Bit, ELK, DataDog, and New Relic, to name a few - and no longer a concern of application-level logging.
+A recent trend has been that such data aggregation be done via system-level collector agents (open source or commercial), and no longer a concern of the application-level logging.

 * Logging Format Patterns Including JSON